mehranghamaty/network-scanner/README.md

-# Network Tool
+# Network Analysis Tool

-Would like a gui application to monitor network traffer for each process id.
+Would like a gui application to monitor network traffer for each process id on a unix system.

-# TODO

 The way that psysimple works would like a widget for

-1. graphs
-    a.
-Should have a legend
-    b. display 2 lines

-Okay seems like the app is somewhat okay.

 Here's a screengrab of the list of processes; which works on Windows and Linux